eeyone/PicoClockGreenEasy/README.md

 |SPK_1               |+      |
 |SPK_2               |-      |

-Place the WAV or MP3 files to use as alarm on the root of a micro SD card, and insert it in the DFPlayer Mini.
+Place the WAV or MP3 files to use as alarms on the root of a micro SD card, and insert it in the DFPlayer Mini.
 Then, set the mode of an alarm to "Music".
-For a given alarm, you can also set the volume and the track to use, or set the track it to random.
+For a given alarm, you can also set the volume and the track to use, or set the track to random.

-Place the WAV or MP3 file to use as hourly chime in a folder called "01" on a micro SD card, and insert it in the DFPlayer Mini.
+Place the WAV or MP3 file to use as the hourly chime in a folder called "01" on a micro SD card, and insert it in the DFPlayer Mini.
 Then, activate this sound by setting "Hourly chime" to "Sound effect" or "If day: Sound effect" in the "Options" menu item.